archlinux/archweb/README.md

    Make sure to uncomment the appropriate database section (either sqlite or PostgreSQL).

-4. Migrate changes.
+4. Migrate changes:

         ./manage.py migrate

 5. Load the fixtures to pre populate some data.
-If you don't want some of the provided data, adjust the file glob accordingly.
+If you don't want some of the provided data, adjust the file glob accordingly:

         ./manage.py loaddata main/fixtures/*.json
         ./manage.py loaddata devel/fixtures/*.json
         ./manage.py loaddata mirrors/fixtures/*.json
         ./manage.py loaddata releng/fixtures/*.json

-6. Use the following commands to start a service instance
+6. Use the following commands to start a service instance:

         ./manage.py runserver